chazapp/o11y/README.md

   - Pyroscope

 It also deploys the following example services:
-  - The WallAPI, a REST API written in Golang, auto-instrumented via Bayla and profiled by Pyroscope via /pprof
+  - The WallAPI, a REST API written in Golang instrumented via OpenTelemetrySDK and profiled by Pyroscope via /pprof
-  - The WallClient, a front-end client written in React, auto-instrumented client-side via Faro -> Grafana Agent -> Tempo & Loki
+  - The WallClient, a front-end client written in React, auto-instrumented via Faro -> Grafana Agent -> Tempo & Loki

 ## Minikube

-The Terraform module provides default configuration values for all tools that are deployed within it.
-These are tailored for usage in a Minikube cluster, of which an application of the module is available in it own folder.

-To test the complete stack, create a Minikube cluster, enable the `ingress` addon, then apply with Terraform
+To test the complete stack, create a Minikube cluster then apply with Terraform

 ```
 $ minikube start
-$ minikube addons enable ingress
 $ terraform apply
 ```